 Analyzing Baidu's Unusual Options Activity

-Shares of Baidu (NASDAQ:BIDU) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $205.08.
+Baidu (NASDAQ:BIDU) shares experienced unusual options activity on Thursday.
+The stock price moved down to $202.16 following the option alert.

 - Trade Type: CALL